PennNGG/Quantitative-Neuroscience/Probability Distributions/Readme.md

 ### Directory Structure

-See each subdirectory for folders containing code in Python (mostly complete), Matlab (partially complete), and R (very incomplete)
+See each subdirectory for folders containing code in Python (mostly complete; each file includes a button at the top to immediately "Open in Colab" where you can run the code), Matlab (partially complete), and R (very incomplete).

 ### Credits